ERON23/bestfooodindallasgatsby/src/pages/about.md

 ---
-title: About Me
+title: About Us
-subtitle: This is a short page about me and my work.
+subtitle: Who we are.
 img_path: "/images/cropped.jpg"
 menus:
   main: